Dannyzen/csh02/README.md

 Goal: give you a map of the big ideas in computer science.
 Selected some, but not all topics, based on what we thought is useful.

-Reasoning: since you’re hackers already, let’s take an ordered approach, since we don’t have to teach you the basics of programming.
+Reasoning: since you're hackers already, let's take an ordered approach, since we don't have to teach you the basics of programming.
 Different from how a university would approach it:

+## week-0/systems-architecture

-- Systems Architecture: Have to know the hardware in order to understand how the software behaves.
-This will be a theme through the rest of the class, and we’ll come back to the points we learn tonight.
+Have to know the hardware in order to understand how the software behaves.
+This will be a theme through the rest of the class, and we'll come back to the points we learn this week.
+Topics: Binary logic and the physics of implementation, parts of a computer and how they interact, understanding the speed order of magnitude of each part, computing as a hierarchy of caches, cache locality.

+Instructor
+:   Ryan Witt (Opani)
+Location
+:   GeneralAssemb.ly

+## week-1/operating-systems

-- Operating Systems: How does software make use of the hardware?
+How does software make use of the hardware?
+What facilities does the OS offer and how do our favoraite languges/libraries make use of them?

+Instructor
+:   Heewa Barfchin (Chartbeat)
+Location
+:   GeneralAssemb.ly

+## week-2/data-structures-and-algorithms
+## week-3/data-structures-and-algorithms

-- Data structures: Given finite time and space in the hardware, how do we effectively get stuff done?
-This is the collected wisdom of systems builders over 59 years (for hash tables, 57 for linked lists, or 170 years, depending on how you count).
+Given finite time and space in the hardware, how do we effectively get stuff done?
+This is the collected wisdom of systems builders over 59 years (for hash tables, 57 for linked lists, or 170 years from the first program).

+Instructors
+:   Tom Arcidiacono (Bloomberg), Detlef Ronneburger (Bloomberg) Location
+:   Bloomberg

+## week-4/theory-of-computation

-- Theory of computation: Beyond our finite hardware, what is computable or not?
+Theory of computation: Beyond our finite hardware, what is computable or not?
 What general things can we learn about how hard problems are?
 How can we know?
+Topics: Formal models of computing, Complexity Theory, important complexity classes, and reductions to known problems.

+Instructor
+:   Jon Napolitano (Google)
+Location
+:   GeneralAssemb.ly

+## week-5/programming-languages-theory

-- Programming Languages: Great, we know what is computable, but what is useful in translating our desires into programs?
+Great, we know what is computable, but what forms of expression are useful in translating our desires so machines can carry them out?
+Topics: Historical problems and the language features that solve them.
+Type, scope, closure, dynamism, polymorphism, higher order functions, optimizations, JIT, etc.

+Location
+:   GeneralAssemb.ly

+## week-6/programming-languages-implementation

+lexing, parsing, optimization, JIT, etc.es into programs?

+Instructor
+:   Heewa Barfchin (Chartbeat)
+Location
+:   GeneralAssemb.ly

+## week-7/concurrency

-- Concurrency: What happened to Moore’s Law?
-How do we keep making performance progress in the face of single core limits?
+What happened to Moore's Law?
+How do we keep making performance progress in the face of core limits?
+Topics: shared memory models, threads, locking, actor models, the c10k problem, asynchronous IO, vector clocks, consensus algorithms, etc.

+Instructor
+:    Ryan Witt (Opani)
+Location
+:    GeneralAssemb.ly

+## week-8/machine-learning
+## week-9/machine-learning

-- Machine learning: How do we get computers to figure out the structure of problems for us?
+Machine learning: How do we get computers to figure out the structure of problems for us?
 Can computers deliver insights to us, rather than the other way around?

-(From Quora)

-- Systems Architecture (Binary logic and the physics of implementation, parts of a computer and how they interact, understanding the speed order of magnitude of each part, computing as a hierarchy of caches, cache locality.)
-  [1 week]
-- Operating Systems (The kernel: abstracting hardware into useful services, POSIX and how does it relates to the standard libraries of your favorite programming language.)
-[1 week]
-- Data Structures and Algorithms (A compressed version of your standard data structures/algorithms class, taught by Bloomberg instructors.)
-[2 weeks]
-- Decidability and tractability (Formal models of computing, Complexity Theory, important complexity classes, and reductions to known problems.)
-[1 week]
-- Programming Languages (Historical problems and the language features that solve them, type systems, polymorphism, higher order functions, scope and closure, type safety, lexing, parsing, optimization, JIT, etc.) [2 weeks]
-- Special topic: Concurrency (The failure of Moore's Law, shared memory models, Threads, locking, actor models, the c10k problem, asynchronous IO, vector clocks, consensus algorithms, etc.) [1 week]
-- Special topics: Artificial Intelligence and Machine Learning (State spaces and search, probability and bayes networks, planning, supervised learning, regression, overfitting, unsupervised learning, reinforcement learning) [2 weeks]
+Topics: Artificial Intelligence and Machine Learning (State spaces and search, probability and bayes networks, planning, supervised learning, regression, overfitting, unsupervised learning, reinforcement learning)

+Location
+:    GeneralAssemb.ly

+# Class Format

+## Wednesday
+- hour 0 - Lab: Demo project from previous week to TA/Instructor (first class, go over syllabus instead).
+- hour 1 - Lecture part 1, introduce next week's assignment.

+## Monday
+- hour 2 - Lecture part 2
+- hour 3 - Lab: Work on hacking challenge, ask questions of TA/Instructor.
+  Cover additional topics requested by students.

 # Hacking Challenges

 This course has assignments.
-Since we’re all hackers, we’ll use this fact to help us learn.
+Since we're all hackers, we'll use this fact to help us learn.
 These are not hand-holding homeworks like you might have had in college, they are challenges designed to help you really understand what we are discussing in class.
 They will test your creativity and ingenuity, rather than